FrankKesel/xilinx_tools/vitis_hls/tutorial_01/hls_project_setup.md

 * The project setup can be done from the Vitis GUI, this is described in [Creating a HLS component](#creating-a-hls-component).
 * You can setup a project also on the command line, this is described in [Creating components from the command line](#creating-components-from-the-command-line).
 You can then open the Vitis GUI and open the project workspace and continue working with the project.
 We recommend to setup a project on the command line and then continue in the GUI.
 * It is essential that you understand the concept of workspaces and components before you start with a component project.
 This is described in [Workspaces and components](#workspaces-and-components).
 * All setup data of a component is stored in a configuration file.
 If you setup a component project on the command line you need such a configuration file.
-You can find the content of a sample file in [Creating components from the command line](#creating-components-from-the-command-line).
+You can find the content of a sample file in [Creating components from the command line](#creating-components-from-the-command-line) and in the folder `reference_files`.
 If you make changes later on in the Vitis GUI all changes will be stored in the same configuration file which you used for setting up the project.
-* Xilinx SW version: Vitis 2024.1

 ---
 ## Workspaces and components